jcraigk/kudochest/README.md

 For Slack and OAuth callbacks, a tunneling service such as [ngrok](https://ngrok.com/) is recommended to expose your local server publicly.

-You'll want to setup a dedicated workspace and App in Slack/Discord specifically for KarmaChest development.
+You'll want to setup a dedicated workspace and App in Slack/Discord specifically for KudoChest development.
 Do not use your organization's production workspace or App to develop against.

 If you're working on response images and running Sidekiq in Docker, you'll need to configure a local storage location in `docker-compose.yml` to map to `/storage` in the `sidekiq` container.
 &nbsp;